wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Bug fix: time validation did not work on 24 hour format.

 = 4.0.7 & 4.0.8 =
 - (01 Oct 2013) - Added a button on the Tools tab "Import forms from 3.xx version" for those who might be troubled by an import failure.